Saturday, December 7, 2019

 Other medicines approved for men with mCRPC include older anti-androgens (like bicalutamide), Xofigo, Provenge, and Keytruda (but only in the rare event of MSI-hi/dMMR).
 It would save time if any of these could safely be piggybacked on top of another therapy.

 Older anti-androgens (like Casodex or flutamide) are still used sometimes in the mCRPC setting, mostly in combination with a GnRH agonist (like Lupron).
 The combination is somewhat more beneficial (see this link) than a GnRH agonist alone, and provides a short-term benefit at low cost.
 Sometimes, the cancer learns how to feed on the anti-androgen, and removing it leads to a reduction in PSA (called antiandrogen withdrawal syndrome).
-Newer antiandrogens don't seem to do this as much, although it has been observed in a minority of patients for abiraterone and enzalutamide.
+However, because there is often cross-resistance, resistance to Casodex may encourage resistance to the stronger second-line hormonal agents (although there is no proof of this).
+Newer antiandrogens don't seem to create a withdrawal syndrome as much, although it has been observed in a minority of patients for abiraterone and enzalutamide.

 It is unknown where the newest antiandrogens fit into sequencing.
 Erleada and Nubeqa have been approved for other indications, but not yet for mCRPC.
 Others (like proxalutamide) haven't yet cleared the first hurdle.